-Rendon Fire Department is a combination volunteer/paid service that provides fire protection, rescue, and emergency medical services.
+Rendon Fire Department is a combination volunteer/paid department that provides fire protection, rescue, and emergency medical services.
 We are comprised of primarily full-time and part-time paid professional staff as well as volunteer members.
 We operate out of one centrally located fire station that is staffed 24 hours a day, 7 days a week, 365 days a year.
 Like many fire departments, we have adopted the 24/48 schedule.
 Meaning our personnel will work a 24 hour shift every third day, and have 48 hours off in between.
 We refer to these rotations as "A, B and C" shifts.

 We have a wide variety of personnel from all walks of life.
 The majority of our staff members work full-time jobs at other fire departments all over the metroplex.
 This is a great benefit to our department because our crews come from an extensive background of experience and knowledge gained from other departments that they bring to Rendon every day.